 The project unfolds in three stages.

 The first part is a performance that culminates in an algorithmic walk in two different cities: Paris, France, and Caxias do Sul, Brazil.
 This action produces more than 10,000 images that are used as a data set for the work.

-During the performance, I make an algorithmic drift guided by a song suggestion system.
+During the performance, I make an algorithmic derive guided by a song suggestion system.
 I walk on the streets listening to the songs that the platform suggests to me based on the profile it created upon my data.
 If the algorithm suggests a song that I liked, I turn in the next street right.
 If the algorithm suggests a song I don't like, I turn the next street left.
-In this way, I make an unusual route and mapping of the city, while I record everything in photos and the geo-located track of the GPS applications.
+In this way, I make an unusual route and mapping of the city, while I record everything in photos and the geo-located track of the GPS application.

-The second part consists of the analysis of these images by a machine learning software created specifically for this work.
+The second part consists of the analysis of these images by a machine learning software created for this work.
 This software does a reverse image search on the data set and finds the most similar locations in the two different cities.

-With these selections, we created a collection of images that approach two geographically distant places, from an algorithmic point of view.
+With these selections, we created a collection of images that approach two geographically distant places from an algorithmic point of view.

 Then, the images are printed with a specific technique on acrylic sheets, which maintains the pigment semi-humid.
 When the different acrylic sheets meet, the images combine themselves, bringing out the image of what exists between them, and revealing the algorithmic landscape.